Oct. 4, 2021 @ 12:00 pm – Oct. 31, 2021 @ 7:00 pm

-Gaby Magaly will be at the Mexic-Arte Museum on Saturday October 16th and Sunday October 17th featuring her artwork on the Changarrito cart right outside the Museum’s entrance on October 16th and 17th from 12pm – 3pm.
+Gaby Magaly will be at the Mexic-Arte Museum featuring her artwork on the Changarrito cart right outside the Museum’s entrance on October 16th and 17th from 12pm – 3pm.
 Come out and buy her artwork and get to know them in person!